MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## What happens if the project owner leaves the organization?

 If the project owner leaves the organization, the project is deleted once the user is removed from the organization.
-If the project was shared by the user before leaving the organization, the existing user, with whom the project is shared, must create a [copy of the project](manage-projects.md#copy-a-project) and use the copied project.
+If the project was shared by the user before leaving the organization, the existing user, with whom the project is shared, must create a [copy of the project](manage-projects.md#copy-a-project) before user leaves the organization and use the copied project.

 ## What languages are supported for sentiment analysis?